 - 1/2 teaspoon pepper

-- In a large stockpot over medium-high heat, cook bacon slices until crispy, turning once.
-Remove from pan and set aside.
+- In a large stockpot over medium-high heat, heat olive oil.

 - Add the leeks, peppers, carrots and potatoes to the pot.
 Sauté until the leeks have softened and are slightly translucent.

-- Add the chicken broth and 1 1/2 cups of coconut milk.
+- Add the broth and 1 1/2 cups of coconut milk.
 Bring to a boil.

-- Meanwhile, whisk together the remaining coconut milk with the flour In a small bowl until smooth.
+- Meanwhile, whisk together the remaining coconut milk with the flour or cornstarch in a small bowl until smooth.

-- Add the flour mixture to the soup and stir until combined.
+- Add the flour or cornstarch mixture to the soup and stir until combined.

-- Add the salt and pepper and allow the soup to simmer over medium-low heat until the potatoes have softened, about 15 minutes.
+- Season with salt and pepper and allow the soup to simmer over medium-low heat until the potatoes have softened, about 15 minutes.

-- Add the corn and chicken and continue to cook until heated through.
+- Add the frozen corn and continue to cook until heated through.

 Last Updated on